Cosmian/kms/documentation/docs/kmip_2_1/algorithms.md

 ## Key-wrapping

-The Cosmian server supports key-wrapping via the `Import`and `Export` kmip operations.
+The Cosmian server supports key-wrapping via the `Import`(unwrapping) and `Export` (wrapping) kmip operations.
+The (un)wrapping key identifier may be that of a key or a certificate.
+In the latter case, the public key (or the associated private key for unwrapping, if any) will be retrieved and used.

 The supported key-wrapping algorithms are:

 | Algorithm            | Wrap Key Type               | Description                                                                                                                                                                 |
 |----------------------|-----------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|